Duty (album): Release and packaging

-Duty was released on September 27, 2000 by Avex Trax in three different formats.
+Duty was released on September 27, 2000, by Avex Trax in three different formats.
 It was also released on the same day as her single "Surreal".
 The stand-alone CD featured the twelve tracks in a jewel case, with first press editions including an obi.
 A limited edition Playbutton, which is a headphone-insert device, featured the twelve tracks.
 The final format is the digital release, which was released in Japan at the time.
 In September 2008, the album, alongside several other albums and singles released by her, were released digitally on iTunes Store and Amazon.com.
 The album artwork was photographed by Toru Kumazawa, and features Hamasaki in a leopard-print cat-suit.
 She is standing in between two elastic poles, similar to a cage or jail cell.
 The art direction and designing was handled by Shinichi Hara and Shigeru Kasai from RICE, and leopard print was printed throughout the booklet.
 An out take of the album cover was used as the cover sleeve for the CD single and DVD/VHS release of "Surreal".

 Critical response

 Duty received positive reviews from most music critics.
+Neil Z. Yeung from AllMusic gave the album a glowing review, stating that it was a "flawless" statement from start-to-finish.
 A staff reviewer from CD Journal was positive in their review.
 In comparison to Hamasaki's second album, Loveppears, the reviewer praised her application of "poetic" lyrics and clearer vocals.
+Su Weiquan from MTVChinese.com rated the album three out of five, stating that Hamasaki's control over the entire album was evident, and that she was becoming more and more mature.
+By the end of 2000, the album was nominated and won the Japan Record Award for the Best Album.
 At the Annual 2001 Japan Gold Disc Awards, Hamasaki won Domestic Artist of the Year, Duty was awarded Pop Album of the Year and the single "Seasons" was awarded Song of the Year.

 In 2020, Jonathan McNamara of The Japan Times listed Duty as one of the 10 Japanese albums worthy of inclusion on Rolling Stones 2020 list of the 500 greatest albums of all time, describing it as "an essential album for anyone seeking to comprehend the ever-evolving landscape of Japanese pop music."